 Can I Be Charged With Indecent Exposure If Nobody Actually Saw Me Exposing Myself?

 Typically, if nobody sees you, you're going to be in a pretty good position to not get charged with indecent exposure.
 One scenario where you could be charged is if you are exposing yourself in public and it's being captured on video.

 That could be a circumstance where the police and prosecutors believe that even though nobody saw you in person, your interests and your thoughts are to expose yourself, and you want someone to see.
 Depending on what evidence the prosecutors have, they could make an argument that you still intentionally indecently exposed yourself in public.

-For more information on Indecent Exposure In Los Angeles County, a free initial consultation is your best step.
+For more information on Indecent Exposure, a free initial consultation is your best step.
 Get the information and legal answers you are seeking by calling (213) 542-0979 today.